-Hiring Surged In June.
-Employers Added 4.8 Million Jobs Before New Spike In Infections
+Hiring Surged In June With 4.8 Million Jobs Added Before New Spike In Infections

-Hiring Surged In June.
-Employers Added 4.8 Million Jobs Before New Spike In Infections
+Hiring Surged In June With 4.8 Million Jobs Added Before New Spike In Infections

-Employers added 4.8 million jobs last month, as the U.S. economy continued to slowly bounce back from a deep and painful coronavirus recession.
+Employers added a record 4.8 million jobs last month, as the U.S. economy continued to slowly bounce back from a deep and painful coronavirus recession.
 The unemployment rate dipped to 11.1%.

 Job growth accelerated from May, when revised figures show employers added 2.7 million jobs.